ncb000gt/node-googleanalytics/README.md

     I'd be happy to transfer ownership to someone else or add someone as a contributor to the project.
 Please reach out to me and let me know!

+    This project doesn't work and hasn't worked for some time due to google removing the use based configuration.
+See more at https://github.com/ncb000gt/node-googleanalytics/issues/36#issuecomment-383822453

 Pull data from Google Analytics for use in projects.

 The library maintains tracking of the token so that you don't have to and will push the token around with your requests.